Business routes of Interstate 15: Helena business loop

-Interstate 15 Business (I-15 Bus.) is a business loop of I-15 in the capital city of Helena.
+Interstate 15 Business (I-15 Bus.) is a business loop of I-15 in the capital city of Helena, Montana.
 It runs west from exit 192 along US 12 in Montana at the east end of a one-way pair along Prospect Avenue westbound and 11th Avenue eastbound.
 At North Montana Avenue, both US 12 and I-15 Bus. turn north, but US 12 curves west onto East Lyndale Avenue between Boulder Avenue and Helena Avenue, and I-15 Bus. follows along this curve, while North Montana Avenue continues north as Lewis and Clark County Road 229.
 At North Last Chance Gulch, I-15 Bus. turns north-northeast while US 12 continues west along West Lyndale Avenue and I-15 Bus. passes between Centennial Park and Memorial Park, the grounds of the stadium used by the Helena Brewers.
 After crossing a bridge over a former Northern Pacific Railroad line, I-15 Bus. begins to turn northeast and then, at the intersection of North Montana Avenue, becoming Cedar Street running east, eventually ending at I-15 on exit 193 across from the Helena Regional Airport.